get-salt-AI/SaltAI-Web-Docs/docs/nodes/biotech/protein-generation/rf-diffusion-denoiser-config.md

 ### Need Help?
 * See the [RF Diffusion documentation](../protein-generation/rf-diffusion.md) for integration examples.
-* For further support, visit the SaltAI community or documentation portal.
+* Contact support for further assistance.